-How to Water Succulents - The Ultimate Guide (2020)
+How Often to Water Succulents - The Ultimate Guide (2020)

 Only water your succulents when they need it.
+Usually once a week.
 It is best to water your succulents enough till it runs out of the drainage holes from the bottom of the container, but avoid giving sips of water now and then.
 Let completely dry out the soil, before watering again.
 This way, they will grow healthy and will develop stronger roots systems.

 Watering your succulents and cacti is the hardest part of growing healthy succulents.
 Because you will have to look at different aspects otherwise you may lose your beautiful succulent.
 But if you learn about these affecting factors, you will be able to water almost all types of succulents easily.
 You’ll also be able to determine a perfect schedule for watering your plants.